Wesbest/KubernetesForEveryone/README.md

 NAME              TYPE           CLUSTER-IP      EXTERNAL-IP     PORT(S)        AGE kubern8sservice   LoadBalancer   10.51.240.199   35.242.185.86   80:32015/TCP   47s
 ```
 Something similar should appear.
 The loadbalancer is now created and has got an external ip.
 If it says pending, just wait a little longer it should appear soon.
 &nbsp;

-We have connected the service to the pods with the labels and selectors.
-When we will check our browser we will see the application.
+We have now connected the service to the pods with the help of labels and selectors.
+We can now access our application from the browser as it is exposed through the service loadbalancer.
 Open a new tab and copy the external IP.
 A webapplication should appear.
-Hit the autorefresh button.
+Enable the autorefresh button.
 We will need that later.
 &nbsp;

 ![Application](https://github.com/Wesbest/KubernetesForEveryone/blob/master/Pictures/App_1_star.png)